Brands of Contact Lenses

-Multifocal contact lenses are also known as varifocal lenses and have many benefits for those with presbyopia by correcting age-related vision problems when their eyes can no longer focus on objects up close.
-They blend two or more prescriptions together to allow your eyes the ability to focus on objects at all distances, giving you freedom from wearing varifocal glasses.
-Multifocal contact lenses (multifocal contacts) are also known as ‘progressive contact lenses’.
+Multifocal contact lenses (also known as varifocal lenses) are designed to correct age-related vision problems such as presbyopia.
+This is when the eye struggles to focus on nearby objects.
+Multifocal contacts blend two or more prescriptions to allow your eyes to focus on things at all distances without the need to wear varifocal glasses.
+Multifocal contact lenses (multifocal contacts) are also known as progressive contact lenses.

-The transition between these different prescriptions offers a more gradual transition than bifocal glasses and makes for seamless focusing on objects both near and far.
+With multifocal contact lenses, the transition between different prescriptions is more gradual than bifocal glasses, making for seamless focusing on objects near and far.

-By offering two or more different prescriptive powers, varifocal contact lenses are able to ensure clear and concise vision across all distances, whether the object you’re looking at is right in front of your nose, a few metres in front of you, or on the other side of the street.
+By offering two or more different prescriptive powers, varifocal contact lenses can ensure clear and concise vision across all distances, whether the object you’re looking at is right in front of your nose, a few metres in front of you, or on the other side of the street.

 How do multifocal contact lenses work?

-Multifocal contact lenses work by combining multiple prescriptions in a single lens to provide clear vision at all distances.
+Multifocal contact lenses combine multiple prescriptions in a single lens to provide clear vision at all distances.

-There are a couple of ways in which these different prescriptions are incorporated into the lens.
-One uses a set of concentric rings each with their own distinct viewing power.
-The other is known as an aspheric design and blends these circles for a natural viewing experience and seamless transitioning between different distances.
+These different prescriptions are incorporated into the lens in a few ways: one uses a set of concentric rings, each with its distinct viewing power.
+The other is an aspheric design that blends these circles for a natural viewing experience and seamless transitioning between different distances.

 How do multifocal toric contact lenses work?

 Multifocal toric contact lenses work by offering patients with both astigmatism and presbyopia clear vision at all distances.
-Most multifocal toric contact lenses are designed with a stabilisation system to ensure the correction for astigmatism is kept positioned in front of the eye throughout wear.
+Most multifocal toric contact lenses are designed with a stabilisation system to ensure the astigmatism correction is positioned in front of the eye throughout wear.

 Adapting to varifocal lenses or multifocal contact lenses is no different from wearing any other lens.
 The first few days, your eyes will be adjusting to having a new corrective lens in your eye.
-For varifocal lenses in particular, your eyes will need to adjust to focusing while wearing a lens with more than one prescription.
-Your eyes take time to utilise the segment of the lens needed to focus on a particular object and distance.
+For varifocal lenses, in particular, your eyes will need to adapt to focusing while wearing a lens with more than one prescription.
+Your eyes will take time to utilise the segment of the lens required to focus on a particular object and distance.

 You may notice the feeling of the lens or have trouble inserting and removing the lens.
 This usually clears after a few days, and practice makes perfect when wearing lenses.
 You can read our full guide on inserting and removing contact lenses.
-If you experience continuous discomfort and issues with visual clarity, it is highly advisable that you speak to your optician.
-It’s important to communicate with your optician when choosing multifocal contact lenses.
-They will need to know about your lifestyle, hobbies, and regular activities as well as your prescription.
-This will help with choosing the right lens type for fitting.
-Remember, multifocal lenses are not a replacement for glasses; they are an enhancement for your lifestyle.
+If you experience continuous discomfort and issues with visual clarity, you should speak to your optician.
+They will consider factors such as your lifestyle, hobbies, regular activities, and prescription to determine the right lens for you.
+Remember, multifocal lenses do not replace glasses but can enhance your lifestyle.